 Your child is not alone.
 Often parents can feel that a diagnosis means that they’re child is entirely different from everyone they know.
 In reality there are going to be other family members who are also Autistic but may not realise it.
 There are also approx 250 million Autistic people in the world so they are certainly not alone and neither are you.
 Because Autistic people are a minority it can just take more time and effort to find others like us.
 You can find Autistic people all over the internet.
 If you’re on twitter you can find Autistic people using the hashtag #ActuallyAutistic or #AskingAutistics will also bring you to lots of interesting discussions.
 You can also find Autistic spaces online under #proudlyautistic.
 You have joined this community at a really exciting time and there are literally thousands of Autistic adults working to change the world for you and your child.

-What words to use when you’re explaining autism to your child?
+What words do I use when explaining autism to my child?

 - First off when you’re explaining autism to your child keep the words positive or neutral but please do avoid negative words or phrasing.
 Unfortunately they’ve probably already absorbed enough negativity from others around them.